Dreyyyyy/Dreyyyyy/README.md

 # About Me:
-🔭 I’m currently working on GoBrunch<br>🌱 I’m currently learning about LUA language and neovim<br>💬 Ask me about Machine Learning or Web Development related topics
+🔭 I’m currently working on GoBrunch<br>🌱 I’m currently learning about LUA language, neovim and MCP<br>💬 Ask me about Machine Learning or Web Development related topics

 ## 🌐 Socials: